 Some may wonder why TriBeCaStan plays “peasant music in an affluent zip code.”
 Their music offers a radical diversity—not purity or homogeneity—that truly represents contemporary urban life.
 “Our music,” says Jeff Greene, “is ultimately about the cross-fertilization of musical idioms.
 Between our travels and life in New York City, we get to witness, first-hand, all the wonderful ways in which the world’s cultures combine with American traditions to create new musical forms and expressions.
 To us, there couldn’t be anything more exciting.”

-Fresh from summer tour dates in Europe and sold-out shows in NYC, TriBeCaStan hit the west coast with live shows during November 2013 in Petaluma, San Jose, Berkeley, San Francisco, San Luis Obispo, Santa Barbara, Los Angeles and Pasadena.
-Their March showcase at Austin’s SXSW conference was hailed by the Wall Street Journal as one of the stand-out destination gigs of the entire conference.
+Fresh from summer tour dates in Europe and sold-out shows in NYC last year, TriBeCaStan hit the west coast with live shows during November 2013 in Petaluma, San Jose, Berkeley, San Francisco, San Luis Obispo, Santa Barbara, Los Angeles and Pasadena, with live guest appearances on NPR affiliates in both San Francisco and Los Angeles.
+Their March 2014 showcase at Austin’s SXSW conference was hailed by the Wall Street Journal as one of the stand-out destination gigs of the entire conference.

 Upcoming Tour Dates: